danielneil/Shark-Config/README.md

 # Shark-Config

-This is the demo configuration for the Shark Automated Trading Platform.
+This is the demo configuration for the Shark Algorithmic Trading Platform.

 Out of the box it comes with sample configuration comprising of: